MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 Benjamin Purnell's death allowed the High Court a convenient avenue for dismissal of an embarrassment concerning Mary Purnell, the officers and leading members, who were co-defendant, and upon whom there were obviously no grounds for further litigation; even though they were supposedly enjoined in the alleged fraud and immoral behaviors.

-The High Court took the route of not looking at the voluminous trial court record to try and determine whether there was equity unprejudiced in the findings of guilt.
-They saw quickly that there were no evidences upon the co-defendants that were found by the lower court as participants in fraud and immoral conduct, that was construed as a public nuisance, to be dissolved under State supervisions (provisions of the Decree).
+The High Court chose, after looking at the voluminous trial court record, not to try and determine whether there was equity unprejudiced in the findings of guilt.
+They saw there were no evidences upon the co-defendants that were found by the lower court as participants in fraud and immoral conduct, constituting a public nuisance.

-Simply it was not a possibility for the High court to find collusion in the person of Mary Purnell, nor the church officers, nor the leading members that were supposed to be in conspiracy to defraud their own members in support of immoral practices, purported, but remain to this day, unproven.
+Though indited by the trial court, it was not a possibility for the High court to find collusion in the person of Mary Purnell, the church officers, nor the leading members; supposedly in conspiracy to defraud their own members while supporting immoral practices.
+The findings in the trial court remains to this day, unproven.
+The colony’s appeal was for a re-hearing; hoping for justice;………. was denied.

-The death of Benjamin Purnell freed Mary Purnell and all of those indicted of the alleged fraud and cover-up of immoral practices.
+It is curious that the death of Benjamin Purnell would free Mary Purnell and all of those indicted in the alleged fraud and cover-up of immoral practices.
 In the final decision, the High court said that they were allowed, without obstruction or supervision, to continue.

-It would certainly be reasoned that if there was guilt and a fraud perpetrated, that the co-founder and co-defendant along with all indicted would be pursued the same in the absence of the primary defendant.
+The Supreme Court ruled upon the Civil issues remaining at Bar, and allowed further litigations to which they (“the State” ) would have no interest.
+Intimating the use of criminal courts for criminal issues.
+It would certainly be reasoned that if there was guilt and a fraud perpetrated, that the co-founder (Mary) and co-defendants along with all indicted would be pursued the same in the absence of the primary defendant.

 Dissolution and receivership were adjudged to be "vacated".

 All of the 13 minor issues were "disposed of somewhat summarily" based on two sightings.
-That the alleged villain was dead (making all of the other authority defendants not guilty?), and the complaints were "inconsequential" or so "remote" as to "have little bearing, if any, upon the plaintiff's right to the relief claimed upon the ground of an alleged public nuisance."
+That the alleged villain was dead and the complaints were "inconsequential" or so "remote" as to "have little bearing, if any, upon the plaintiff's right to the relief claimed upon the ground of an alleged public nuisance."
+How simple and quickly these absurd charges were disposed of as not being of any consequence to the proof of guilt or innocence of any defendant.

-Let us review the prophetic significance in the light of the prophetic statements at the top of this page.
+Let us review the prophetic significance in the light of the prophetic statements from the top of this aticle.

 Alleged and found by the trial court: fraud, cover up, immoral behaviors perpetrated due to positions of power and influence.